-To improve access to low- to no-cost electric transportation options in Southwest Fresno, 38 EV chargers have been installed across five different charging sites throughout the project area.
-These charging stations will eventually support 34 battery-electric vehicles (Tesla Model 3 or Chevy Bolt) for car sharing, which can be rented by the hour or by the day, with below-market rates for low-income members.
-Thus far, the EV charging stations have supported 1,333 kilowatt-hours (kWh) of charging activity, displacing about 1,908 miles traveled in a conventional vehicle fueled by gasoline.
-The investments in electric vehicle infrastructure are also being supported by investments in robust community engagement, particularly with residents who have limited transportation options, so that they feel empowered to use the new infrastructure to meet their transportation needs (see page 29 for a case study on how the engagement process has helped build local buy-in for the car-sharing program).
+Project partners at Fresno Economic Opportunities Commission, the organization leading energy efficiency installations in the project area, as well as some of the solar installations.
+Photo credit: Fresno EOC low-income members.
+Thus far, the charging stations have supported 19,770 kilowatt-hours (kWh) of charging activity, displacing about 51,402 miles traveled in a conventional vehicle fueled by gasoline.
+The investments in electric vehicle infrastructure are complemented by investments in robust community engagement, particularly with residents who have limited transportation options, so that they are empowered to use the new infrastructure to meet their transportation needs.
+(See page 36 for a case study on how the engagement process has helped build buy-in for the car-sharing program).